 Ya Feel Me?

 I hope you do because otherwise there would be no reason for you to read this post about some of the many less touristy things to do in Paris.

-Read on and get mildly inspired by some of the amazing and rather unique things to do in Paris, France.
+Read on and get mildly inspired by some of the amazing and rather unusual things to do in Paris, France.